fluencelabs/cli/README.md

   adder:
     get: https://github.com/fluencelabs/services/blob/master/adder.tar.gz?raw=true
     deploy:
-      default:
-        count: 1
+      - deployId: default # any unique string in camelCase.
+It is used in aqua to access ids of deployed services as you will see in a moment.
 ```
-You can edit it if you want to deploy on specific network, specific peerId, specific number of times or if you want to override service configuration
+You can edit `fluence.yaml` manually if you want to deploy multiple times, deploy on specific network, deploy on specific peerId or if you want to override `service.yaml`

 3. Run `fluence service new ./src/services/newService` to generate new service template.
 You will be asked if you want to add the service to `fluence.yaml` - say yes.
 4. Run `fluence service repl newService` to get service into the repl